Summer Holiday Grocery Savings

 • Frankly, I’m only mentioning here (because you can’t really “stock up”) because they are such a horrendous value.
 Avoid them like the plague!

-Most beverages are really a probably really unnecessary, but what a difference they can make in your life!
+Most beverages are probably really unnecessary, but what a difference they can make in your life!
 Most canned and bottled will be at a fabulous price before any holiday.
 Stock up in quantities to last until the next holiday.

 Pop or Soda: